hyperonecom/h1-cli/docs/database.md

 ## h1 database transfer

-Transfer database to other project
+Transfer Database to other project

 ### Syntax